 LAUE X-RAY DIFFRACTION

 Laue diffraction is most commonly used to find and adjust the orientation of a crystal.
-It can also be used to asses a crystal’s perfection and disorder.
+It can also be used to assess a crystal’s perfection and disorder.
 The Laue techniques works by exposing a crystal to a collimated beam of polychromatic x-rays, and collecting the diffracted image onto a 2D x-ray detector.
 The image is made up of a number of spots in a pattern, that correspond to the orientation and structure of the crystal.
 Laue diffraction is widely used in the single crystal industry as a quality measure, as well as academic labs worldwide.
 A common industrial application is checking the orientation of single crystal turbine blades for use in gas turbine engines.

 RESIDUAL STRESS XRD SYSTEMS • POWDER XRD SYSTEMS • LAUE XRD SYSTEMS • X-RAY TUBES